Senior Writer: Rohit Rajpal

 At the heart of B2B marketing strategies is generating leads via multiple marketing channels.
 The goal is to get potential customers interested in your product or service so they can be nurtured and converted into paying customers.

 The leads are then passed on to the sales teams for further follow-up and targeting.
 The more qualified leads you generate, the higher the chances of sales.
+Finding qualified leads isn’t always easy, that’s why finding emails in Sales Navigator is a good option for B2B industries.

 2. Increase Brand Awareness